-A Spring (November) survey of WRP and dreys within Armstrong Reserve was conducted by Terrestrial Ecosystems (2020).
+A Spring survey of WRP and dreys within Armstrong Reserve was conducted on the 27 - 28 November 2020.
 Seven dreys and 14 WRP observations were recorded during the two-night survey.
-The weather on the first night was rainy and on the second night heavy cloud was experienced.
+The weather on the first night was rainy and on the second night heavy cloud was experienced (Terrestrial Ecosystems 2020).

-An Autumn (March) survey of WRP and dreys within Armstrong Reserve was conducted by Terrestrial Ecosystems (2021).
-Seven WRP observations were recorded on each of the survey nights, and 16 dreys observed during the diurnal search.
+An Autumn survey of WRP and dreys within Armstrong Reserve was conducted on the 16 - 17 March 2021.
+Seven WRP observations were recorded on each of the survey nights, and 16 dreys observed during the diurnal search (Terrestrial Ecosystems 2021).

-A further late summer (end February) survey of WRP using a similar method was conducted by Endplan Environmental (2022).
-During this survey, 20 WRP in total were observed, with nine during the evening of 27 February 2022 and eleven on 28 February 2022.
+A further late summer (end February) survey of WRP using a similar method was conducted on the 27 - 28 February 2022.
+During the survey, 20 WRP in total were observed, with nine WRP observed during the evening of 27 February 2022 and 11 WRP observed on the 28 February 2022 (Endplan Environmental 2022).

-4.2 Survey Findings - November 2022
+4.2 Survey Findings - February 2023

-Approval to conduct the survey was obtained from the DBCA (refer to Appendix 1) was sought and a Spring WRP survey conducted that comprised:
+Approval to conduct the survey was obtained from the Department of Biodiversity, Conservation and Attractions (refer to Appendix 1) was sought and a late summer WRP survey conducted comprising:

-- 1. Daytime targeted search for evidence of WRPs (e.g., dreys, tree hollows, scats, individuals); - 2.
-Nocturnal counts (two consecutive nights) to determine the distribution and abundance of WRPs within Armstrong Reserve undertaken at Armstrong Reserve (Reserves 25229 and 40445) adjoining the Capecare facility.
+- 1. Daytime targeted search for evidence of WRPs (e.g., dreys, tree hollows, scats, individuals); and - 2.
+Nocturnal counts (two consecutive nights) to determine the distribution and abundance of WRPs, undertaken at Armstrong Reserve (Reserves 25229 and 40445) adjoining the Capecare facility.